 - Keeping records of correspondence and other relevant documentation as evidence if disputes arise

-Through education and active engagement with the mechanisms afforded to them by law, tenants in Kansas can effectively champion their own rights, enforce Kansas tenant laws, and create a healthy, respectful tenancy relationship.
+Through education and active engagement with the mechanisms afforded to them by law, tenants in Kansas can effectively champion their own rights, enforce Kansas tenant laws, and maintain a healthy, respectful tenancy relationship.

-When renters in Kansas find themselves at the receiving end of illegal landlord actions, they are not left without recourse.
-There's a robust set of tenant legal remedies in Kansas designed to correct such situations and hold landlords accountable.
-From suing for neglected repairs to standing against discriminatory practices, tenants can leverage the support system energized by state laws and dedicated housing agencies.
+When renters in Kansas find themselves on the receiving end of illegal landlord actions, they are not left without recourse.
+Kansas provides a set of tenant legal remedies designed to correct such situations and hold landlords accountable.
+From suing for neglected repairs to standing against discriminatory practices, tenants can use the support system provided by state laws and dedicated housing agencies.

-In Kansas, tenants facing landlord infringements have a toolkit of remedies provided by the law that include:
+In Kansas, tenants facing landlord infringements have a range of remedies provided by law that include:

 - Filing a lawsuit against landlords for failing to abide by the maintenance terms of the lease agreement